Georgia Tech: Greek life

 Greek life at Georgia Tech includes over 50 active chapters of social fraternities and sororities.
 All of the groups are chapters of national organizations, including members of the North American Interfraternity Conference, National Panhellenic Conference, and National Pan-Hellenic Council.
 The first fraternity to establish a chapter at Georgia Tech was Alpha Tau Omega in 1888, before the school held its first classes.
 The first sorority to establish a chapter was Alpha Xi Delta in 1954.
-In 2019, 28% of undergraduate men and 33% of undergraduate women were active in Tech's Greek system.
+In 2019, 28% of undergraduate men and 33% of undergraduate women were active in Georgia Tech's Greek system.
 There are two sororities and three fraternities that make up the Multicultural Panhellenic Council.
 Nine sororities make up the Collegiate Panhellenic Council (CPC).